-Cumberland School of Law’s Academic Support Program assists in our students’ academic success, professionalism and life balance through workshops and events, resources, individual sessions and mentoring groups.
+Cumberland School of Law’s Academic Success Program assists in our students’ academic success, professionalism and life balance through workshops and events, resources, individual sessions and mentoring groups.
 The services are for ALL Cumberland students in their legal studies through graduation and taking the Bar Exam and into a full career.
 Three areas of focus of the program are academic information and resources for current students, Bar Exam information and resources for Cumberland graduates, and wellness information and resources for the entire Cumberland School of Law community.

-Academic Support Information and Resources
+Academic Success Information and Resources

 Bar Exam Information and Resources

-Cumberland School of Law connects graduates with Bar Prep course providers and pays for the course for every graduate who takes the Bar Exam within two years after graduation.
-In the semester leading to graduation, third-year law students choose from a few options of Bar Prep courses.
-During the first and second years of law school, all students are given information and resources to navigate each jurisdiction’s licensing and character and fitness requirements and registration process for the Bar Exam.
+Cumberland School of Law connects graduates with bar prep course providers and pays for the course for every graduate who takes the bar exam within two years after graduation.
+In the semester leading to graduation, third-year law students choose from a few options of bar prep courses.
+During the first and second years of law school, all students are given information and resources to navigate each jurisdiction’s licensing and character and fitness requirements and registration process for the bar exam.

 Certified Notaries Public in Robinson Hall